Isaiah Wilson: Miami Dolphins

 On March 17, 2021, Wilson and a seventh-round pick in the 2022 draft were traded to the Miami Dolphins in exchange for a seventh-round pick in the 2021 draft.
 He was waived by the Dolphins three days later after showing up late for his team physical and missing two workouts.

 New York Giants

-On September 29, 2021, Wilson signed with the New York Giants practice squad.
+On September 29, 2021, Wilson signed with the practice squad of the New York Giants.
 On January 4, 2022, Wilson was released.

+On July 24, 2023, Wilson was suspended three games by the NFL for an undisclosed reason.

 Legal issues

 On September 11, 2020, Wilson was arrested for DUI.
 On January 7, 2021, Wilson was arrested for leading police on a 140-mile-per-hour chase.
 Police found 3.4 grams of marijuana in his car.
 On March 24, 2021, Wilson was charged with felony fleeing or attempting to elude a police officer, speeding in a construction zone, reckless driving, reckless conduct, possession of less than 1 ounce of marijuana and possession and use of drug-related objects.